ansys/pystk/doc/source/api/ansys/stk/core/graphics/IScene.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.graphics.IScene.camera`
+              - Gets the camera associated with the scene, which affects the view that is rendered by the scene.
             * - :py:attr:`~ansys.stk.core.graphics.IScene.lighting`
+              - Gets the lighting associated with the scene.
             * - :py:attr:`~ansys.stk.core.graphics.IScene.show_sunshine`
+              - Gets or sets whether sunshine is rendered by the Sun central body.
+Sunshine renders a halo effect around the sun when it is viewed in the scene.
             * - :py:attr:`~ansys.stk.core.graphics.IScene.central_bodies`
+              - Gets the central body graphics for a specified central body.
             * - :py:attr:`~ansys.stk.core.graphics.IScene.background_color`
+              - Gets or sets the background color of the scene.
             * - :py:attr:`~ansys.stk.core.graphics.IScene.shade_sky_based_on_altitude`
+              - Gets or sets whether the sky will be shaded based on camera altitude.
+When shade sky based on altitude is set to true, the sky will become more blue as the Camera gets closer to the surface of the central body.
             * - :py:attr:`~ansys.stk.core.graphics.IScene.show_stars`
+              - Gets or sets whether stars are shown or hidden in the scene.
             * - :py:attr:`~ansys.stk.core.graphics.IScene.globe_overlay_settings`
+              - Gets the scene globe overlay settings for the scene.
             * - :py:attr:`~ansys.stk.core.graphics.IScene.scene_id`
+              - Returns the scene identifier.
             * - :py:attr:`~ansys.stk.core.graphics.IScene.show_water_surface`
+              - Gets or sets whether water surface on earth is shown or hidden in the scene.
             * - :py:attr:`~ansys.stk.core.graphics.IScene.anti_aliasing`
+              - Gets or sets the multisample anti-aliasing (MSAA) option for this scene.
+As the level of anti-aliasing increases, performance will generally decrease, but the quality of the anti-aliasing will improve.
             * - :py:attr:`~ansys.stk.core.graphics.IScene.visual_effects`
+              - Gets the visual  effects associated with the scene.
             * - :py:attr:`~ansys.stk.core.graphics.IScene.clouds`
+              - Gets the clouds for the scene.
             * - :py:attr:`~ansys.stk.core.graphics.IScene.show_star_labels`
+              - Gets or sets whether stars labels are shown or hidden in the scene.

 Import detail